Actinobacillus pleuropneumoniae: Pathophysiology

 The bacterium rapidly colonizes the host and attaches to the epithelial cells of the tonsils, moving down to the respiratory tract using type IV fimbriae.
 As the bacteria replicate, they release cytotoxins (in the form of Apx toxins), hemolysins and the lipopolysaccharides (LPSs)on their outer membranes.
 The subsequent lysis of macrophages causes a release of lysozymes, which in turn cause the tissue damage seen in porcine pleuropneumonia.

 Members of the family Pasteurellaceae routinely change the cellular processes of the infected cell.
 In particular, A. pleuropneumoniae activates the creation of various cytokines such as interleukin 1β (IL-1β), IL-8, and tumor necrosis factor-alpha (TNF-α).
 IL-8 is itself a chemical signal used to attract neutrophils to the infection site.

 The typical presentation of A. pleuropneumoniae in pigs is the characteristic demarcated lesions in the middle, cranial, and caudal lobes of the lungs.
 Areas of severe pneumonic growth are dark and consolidated.
 In the case of chronically infected pigs, pleural adhesions and abscesses are normally found.
 Histological studies of infected lung tissue normally showcase lung necrosis, neutrophil infiltration, macrophage and platelet activation, and an exudate.
 Severe hemolysis or hemorrhaging is also present.

 Several virulence factors account for the remarkable pathogenicity of A. pleuropneumoniae.
 The more important ones include the production and release of the Apx toxins, the ability to produce a biofilm, its LPS layer, capsule polysaccharides, and its ability to survive within an iron-limited environment.
 Of these, the most important are its capsule and Apx toxin production.

 The Apx toxin, a member of the RTX toxin family, is subdivided into four types: ApxI through ApxIV.
 As a pore-forming exotoxin, Apx toxin lyses alveolar epithelial cells, endothelial cells, red blood cells, neutrophils, and macrophages.
-Each serotype expresses different levelss of the four Apx toxins.
+Each serotype expresses different levels of the four Apx toxins.
 The most virulent combination known to exist, ApxI and ApxII, is expressed by serovars 1, 5, 9, and 11.
 The ApxII and ApxIII combination is of medium virulence and is expressed by serovars 2, 3, 4, 6, 8, and 15.